Low-cost carrier: History

 On 11 March 2009, AirAsia X started its first low-cost long-haul service into Europe, to London Stansted.
-The daily flights are operated by two leased Airbus A340-300s.
-A one-way economy-class ticket often costs £150, and the premium-class one-way often costs £350.
-On 12 January 2012, AirAsia announced that it would be suspending services to London on 1 April 2012.
+The daily flights were operated by two leased Airbus A340-300s.
+A one-way economy-class ticket often cost £150, and the premium-class one-way often cost £350.
+On 12 January 2012, AirAsia announced that it would be suspending services to Europe on 1 April 2012.

 Low-cost European airline, Norwegian Air Shuttle, started long-haul low-cost operations in May 2013 under their Norwegian Long Haul arm.
 Norwegian initially operated flights to Bangkok and New York from Scandinavia using leased Airbus A340 aircraft, switching to new Boeing 787s in the second half of 2013 after Boeing resumed deliveries following extensive problems and delays.
 It served direct routes from the United States (Los Angeles, Fort Lauderdale, New York City, Oakland-San Francisco, Boston and Orlando) to Scandinavia (Oslo, Stockholm, Copenhagen).
 In January 2021 Norwegian announced the immediate cessation of their long-haul operations, along with a large-scale reduction of its fleet of Boeing 737 aircraft and operations.

 In March 2017, International Airlines Group established Level, a long-haul low-cost virtual airline based in Barcelona Airport and serving destinations in North and South America.
 Long-haul low-cost carriers are emerging on the transatlantic flights market with 545,000 seats offered over 60 city pairs in September 2017 (a 66% growth over one year), compared to 652,000 seats over 96 pairs for Leisure airlines and 8,798,000 seats over 357 pairs for mainline carriers.

 Former American Airlines CEO Bob Crandall thinks the legacy carriers will force Long-haul LCCS to lose too much money and will continue to dominate.
 While Asian carriers like AirAsia X, Scoot, Cebu Pacific and Jetstar Airways are successful, the October 2018 demise of Primera Air and its $99 transatlantic flights illustrates the difficulties of the model, as the US World Airways will be relaunched in 2019.

 Norse Atlantic Airways was founded in 2021 and commenced operations in 2022, operating transatlantic flights as well as flights to Thailand beginning in 2023.

 In June 2024, HiSky started long haul operations between Bucharest-Otopeni to New York JFK.